camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 When upgrading to a new version of the Camunda 8 Helm charts, we recommend updating to the **latest patch** release of the next **minor** version of the chart.
 :::

-To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind.
-Review the [instructions for a specific version](#version-update-instructions) before starting the actual upgrade.
+To upgrade to a more recent version of the Camunda Helm charts, review the [instructions for a specific version](#version-update-instructions).

 ### Upgrading where Identity disabled